ibm-cloud-docs/hs-crypto-cli-plugin/hs-crypto-cli.md

 #### hpcs uko keystores
 {: #command-uko-list-keystores}

-List all target keystores in the instance.
+List all keystores in the instance.

 If the `--all-pages` option is not set, the command only retrieves a single page of the collection.
 {: note}